 Although the rules and regulations for tennis toss are straight and clear and players are required to follow them properly.

 - The toss winner decides the side of the net he wants to stand on.
 The other player can’t do so.
-Rather the toss winner can leave the decision upon the opponent.
+Rather the toss winner can leave the decision to the opponent.

 Tennis violations are the inadequate actions shown by a player.
-The referee is responsible to take action in accordance with the rules and regulations of tennis.
+The referee is responsible to take action by the rules and regulations of tennis.

 Before punishing the player for a violation the referee should consider the following points.